background image

 Privacy Advisor, protect Personal Information using appropriate privacy compliance

-involved.
+Information is involved.

 All Records containing Personal Information must be retained and destroyed in

-accordance with the University’s Information Management policy.
+accordance with the University’s Records and Information Management (RIM)

 Any Records that contain identifiable Personal Information and that are ready for